 Patients in these stages who are over the age of 65 have an average survival of 6 months, but some patients at this age live much longer, especially if they are in otherwise good health.

 Late stage patients with epithelioid pleural mesothelioma have a life expectancy of 10-12 months.
 These patients tend to respond best to treatment, such as chemotherapy and radiation.
 Patients with a sarcomatoid or biphasic cellular makeup do not respond to treatment as well as epithelioid patients, but treatment is still an option.

 After patients are diagnosed with late stage pleural mesothelioma, there are a number of things they can do to increase their prognosis.
 Patients can seek the help of a mesothelioma specialist who can determine the best treatment plan for their unique diagnosis.

 These trials can potentially open up treatment options, such as surgery or novel therapies, that weren’t previously available to the patient.
-Learn more about clinical trials available for your diagnosis.
+Get involved in clinical trials available for your diagnosis.